Devanshuraj1/job-portal-system/README.md

 Database
 ```

-Testing is also integrated into the CI/CD workflow before deployment.
+Testing is included in the CI/CD workflow before deployment.

 ---